BrianInGermany/simple_website/refrain.md

 ---
 layout: page
-title: "The AI Singer: Mit Refrain durch die Welt der KI"
+title: "The IT Singer: Mit Refrain durch die Tech-Welt"
 ---

 You might call it a strange hobby, but I really enjoy bringing all my skillsets together into a single format.
 This section is devoted to my musical IT creations.